SillyFreak/typst-alexandria/docs/manual.typ

 = Splitting bibliographies

-The previous three examples showed using Alexandria to render three separate bibliographies for different parts of a document: @ex-native[Example] used the native bibliography, @ex-apa[Example] used Alexandria to show APA style references, and @ex-ieee[Example] showed IEEE style.
-Particularly, with IEEE, all references are numbered and multiple separate Alexandria bibliographies would reuse the same 1-based numbering.
+The previous example demonstrated how to use Alexandria to create separate bibliographies for different parts of a document, each with its own independent numbering.

-This approach is thus not suitable for multiple bibliographies that serve the same regions of a document.
-For this purpose, Alexandria also supports splitting the _loading_ and _rendering_ of a bibliography, giving you the opportunity to preprocess the bibliography entries.
-Instead of calling #ref-fn("bibliographyx()") directly, you'd use #ref-fn("load-bibliography()") followed by #ref-fn("get-bibliography()") and #ref-fn("render-bibliography()").
+This approach is not suitable for generating multiple bibliographies that serve the same region of a document and have non-overlapping numbering.
+For this purpose, Alexandria allows you to specify the references that go into each bibliography list.
+To do this, instead of a single #ref-fn("bibliographyx()") call, you split _loading_, _collecting_ and _rendering_ bibliographical references:
+- #ref-fn("load-bibliography()") loads all bibliographical entries
+- #ref-fn("get-bibliography()") composes a list of entries actually referenced in the document
+- #ref-fn("render-bibliography()") renders the list of bibliographical entries.
+You can call #ref-fn("render-bibliography()") multiple times, providing different subsets of the list generated at the previous step.

-An example could look like this:
+An example typst code could look like this:

 #context crudo.join(
   main: -1,